 Photographing New York City

-In this post, I try my best to document what it was like to approach a city like this from a photographic point of view.
-While you can find a huge amount of images taken while on this trip in the other blog posts that we have from New York - What is it like to visit New York for the first time? & The Big Apple: Buildings, Bridges and Boroughs these, for me, I feel are the ones that I am most happy with.
+In this post, I try my best to document what it was like to approach a city like this from a photographer’s point of view.
+While you can find a huge amount of images taken while on this trip in the other blog posts that we have from New York - What is it like to visit New York for the first time?, The Big Apple: Buildings, Bridges and Boroughs, and Why you need to escape Manhattan to truly see New York, the following images are the ones that I am most happy with.

 We start our New York trip here on the mighty Brooklyn Bridge.
 This colossal structure totally blew our minds.
-Hand carved stone, iron and the sweat of the many hundreds that helped build it all culminated into one damn fine looking bridge.
+Hand carved stone, iron and the sweat of the many hundreds that helped build it, all culminated into one damn fine looking bridge.
 Walking across the Brooklyn Bridge is a very popular thing to do while visiting “The Big Apple” so who are we to break from that tradition?
-While the wind was blowing a cold (very cold) breeze it didn’t for one minute take away from the experience.
-If you can manage to get here for the sunrise there is less people, but us being us, we went a bit later in the day.
+While the wind was blowing cold (very cold), it didn’t for one minute take away from the experience.
+If you can manage to get here for the sunrise there are less people, but us being a tad lazy, went a bit later in the day.
 10 stops of neutral density worked a treat here.
 Orla’s “please don't move for 1 minute” skills are surely improving with all the practice she has been getting.
-Needless to say, we had a fantastic time on the bridge and, walking from the Brooklyn side into Manhattan, paid off beautifully as the views of the Manhattan skyline are a sight to behold.
+Needless to say, we had a fantastic time on the bridge and, walking from the Brooklyn side into Manhattan paid off beautifully, as the views of the Manhattan skyline are a sight to behold.

 D.U.M.B.O and a classic view of the Manhattan Bridge

-Okay, Okay, I know what you are all thinking: “Here is another “DUMBO shot taken from some random person again”…..but, how can you not?
+Okay, Okay, I know what you are all thinking: “Here is another “DUMBO shot taken from some random person again”.
+But, how can you not?
 It’s the DUMBO shot!
 It was funny all the same, finding this place.
 Get off the subway and just follow all the hip, young looking, cool people in their flowery, flowing dresses or fancy fedoras and...Boom!
 You have found the #Instagram mecca.
 Needless to say when we got there it was pretty busy.
 Thankfully visiting New York City in the off season is a little less crowded (I shudder to imagine how crammed it is during the summer months).
 Orla didn't last too long standing around in the cold waiting for me to take the picture so she left me to my own devices while I waited…..and waited…..and waited for the crowds to thin slightly.
 The sun was setting fast and the golden light was shining so beautifully on the Manhattan Bridge that I had to push aside my courteousness and blatantly stand in people's shots.
 I am super delighted how the image turned out and I am glad to have taken the time to wait for the light to be just right.
 Waiting patiently is the name of the game in a location like this one.
 I found a clearing with no people and fired away.
-It turned cold fast so lingering is not an option and sure when you get the shot you might as well move out of the way and let others shoot.
-Glad I went, it's a great view all the same!
+It turned cold fast so lingering was not an option and sure when I got the shot I felt it only prudent to move out of the way and let others shoot.
+I’m really glad I persevered with the cold and the crowds to capture it.